jfgreen/jfgreen.uk/content/python-memory-usage.md

 As with the typed named tuple, a data class very clearly lays out the name and type of each field.
-It has quite a rich [API][1] with useful functions for converting it to a tuple or a dict.
+It has quite a rich [API][1] with useful functions for conversion to a tuple or dictionary.

 ```python
 # Data Class